 My research focuses on francophone Caribbean and African literature, with interdisciplinary specializations in global feminisms, Afro-diasporic literary and cultural movements, and the Enlightenment in the French Atlantic.
 I hold a B.A. (cum laude) in Comparative Literature from Williams College and a Ph.D. in French with a Graduate Certificate in African American and Diaspora Studies from Vanderbilt University.

-My current book project, Decolonial Citizenship: Black Women’s Narratives of Political Identity in the Francophone World, examines Caribbean and African women’s contributions to twentieth-century anti-colonial movements at the intersection of their political participation and literary production.
+My current book, Decolonial Citizenship: Black Women’s Resistance in the Francophone World (under contract, University of Illinois Press), examines Caribbean and African women’s contributions to twentieth-century anti-colonial movements at the intersection of their political participation and literary production.
 Essays from this and other research projects have appeared or are forthcoming in Eighteenth-Century Studies, Small Axe: A Caribbean Journal of Criticism, Slavery & Abolition: A Journal for Slave and Post-Slave Studies, and The French Review.